qyang-confluent/gartner-workshop/README.md

     <img src="images/confluent.png" width=50% height=50%>
 </div>

-# <div align="center">TJX Demo and Workshop repository</div>
+# <div align="center">Radian Demo and Workshop repository</div>

-This repository contains workshop content for TJX to be held on <b>08/30 and 08/31 (tentative)</b>.
+This repository contains workshop content for Radian to be held on <b>10/26</b>.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction